gol2em/polynomial-solver/PARAMETERS.md

 **Note:** Debug output can be verbose.
 Consider piping to a file or using grep to filter.

-### `--crit <value>`

-The CRIT shrink factor determines when a contracted box is considered "small enough" to stop subdividing.

-- **Range:** 0.0 to 1.0
-- **Default:** 0.8
-- **Meaning:** If the contracted box width is less than `crit * original_box_width`, the box is considered converged

-**Higher values** (e.g., 0.9):
-- More aggressive convergence criterion
-- Fewer subdivisions
-- Faster but potentially less accurate

-**Lower values** (e.g., 0.5):
-- More conservative convergence criterion
-- More subdivisions
-- Slower but potentially more accurate

 ### `--tolerance <value>`

-The minimum box width tolerance is the absolute minimum width a box can have in any dimension before it's considered converged.
+The box width tolerance is the absolute minimum width a box can have in any dimension before it's considered converged.

 - **Range:** > 0.0
 - **Default:** 1e-3
-- **Meaning:** If any dimension of the box is smaller than this value, stop subdividing
+- **Meaning:** The solver iteratively contracts boxes using root bounding methods.
+When all dimensions of a box are smaller than this tolerance, the box is considered converged and returned as a root candidate.

 **Smaller values** (e.g., 1e-6):
 - Higher precision